kata198/indexedredis/README.md

 Automatic and Native Types
 --------------------------

-Since 4.0, IndexedRedis supports defining fields which will automatically be converted to/from native python types (such as int, float, datetime), as well as anything that can be represented with json (dicts, lists).
+Since 4.0, IndexedRedis supports defining fields which will automatically be converted to/from native python types (such as int, float, datetime), as well as anything that can be represented with json (dicts, lists) or objects that support pickling.
 You just provide the type in its native format, and all the conversion happens behind the scenes.
 When fetched, the object returned also contains fields in their native types.

-IndexedRedis also supports features such as automatically pickling/unpickling fields, compression/decompression, and supports defining your own custom field types through a standard interface.
+IndexedRedis also supports more advanced features such as automatically pickling/unpickling fields, compression/decompression, base64 encoding/decoding, and even defining your own custom field types through a standard interface.

 See "Advanced Fields" section below for more information.